MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 Whether to expand horizontally.
 See `set-hexpand()`.

-    *

 The **Gnome::GObject::Value** type of property *hexpand* is `G_TYPE_BOOLEAN`.

 ### Horizontal Expand Set: hexpand-set

 Whether to use the *hexpand* property.
 See `get-hexpand-set()`.

-    *

 The **Gnome::GObject::Value** type of property *hexpand-set* is `G_TYPE_BOOLEAN`.

 ### Is focus: is-focus

-Whether the widget is the focus widget within the toplevel Default value: False
+Whether the widget is the focus widget within the toplevel.
+Default value: False

 The **Gnome::GObject::Value** type of property *is-focus* is `G_TYPE_BOOLEAN`.

 ### All Margins: margin

 Sets all four sides' margin at once.
 If read, returns max margin on any side.

-    *

 The **Gnome::GObject::Value** type of property *margin* is `G_TYPE_INT`.